MichailParaskevopoulos/heathrow-flights-apache-beam/README.md

 ## Overview
 An implementation of Apache Beam to stream the active flights either going to or leaving London Heathrow airport using Pub/Sub, process the data by joining with a dimensional table, and load them to a BigQuery table.

-The project consists of the following Java classes:
+The project consists of the following Java classes for the ETL pipeline:

 1. com.streaming.ETL - Main method for injesting the Pub/Sub messages and the dimensional table, and loading the processed data to BigQuery
 2. com.streaming.messageParsing - Class for parsing the injested Pub/Sub messages into BigQuery row objects (TableRow)